voidgraphics/laravel-pageview-counter/README.md

 ## Accessing the data

 Every request hitting those routes will now be logged.
 You can access that data using the `PageviewCounter\Models\Pageview` model.
-It has 3 scopes to help you prepare the data for display.
+It has 3 scopes to help you query the data.

 ```php
 Pageview::daily()->get(); // Returns the number of views grouped by date and path.